ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 a pattern that defines what name a new content item based on this content type gets.
 The pattern usually consists of Field identifiers that tell the system which Fields it should use when generating the name of a content item.
 Each Field identifier has to be surrounded with angle brackets.
-Text outside the angle brackets will be included literally.
+Text outside the angle brackets is included literally.
 If no pattern is provided, the system will automatically use the first Field.
 (Optional.)

 ??? note "Pattern examples"